stanton26/AppDefense/labs/v2/horizon-lab.md

 1. Open a browser on your local Machine / Laptop
 2. Navigate to **https://your-public-ip**
 3. **Proceed on the security warnings**
-4. Click **VMware Horizon HTML Access** on the right site.
+4. Click **VMware Horizon HTML Access** on the right side.
 5. Sign in with Username: **Workshop100** **Workshop200** and Password: **VMware1!**
 6. Click **Start**
 7. **Restart your Desktop**

-Congratulations you succesfull access your desktop from external!!!!!!!
+Congratulations!
+You succesfully accessed your desktop from the Internet!

-## Exand Desktop Pool
+## Expand Desktop Pool

 The next step will be to expand the desktop pool we ceated previously in this lab.